NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/ChangeList.md

 # Revision 9 - Electron Audio Pack Export Fix and Camera Toggle Feature

 Added camera toggle feature allowing users to turn the camera feed on or off from most non-playing tabs.

 Fixed audio pack export in packaged Electron builds - now uses the same pattern as calibration export.
 Browser behavior unchanged.

 Corrected CLI arguments not being passed and handled correctly.

 Fixed endless task score events to calculate event thresholds relative to the last event and prior session score, rather than absolute session score.

-Added some sound types to the sound list for score events in endless tasks Corrected alignment on "Import Pack" button in the Audio Pack Editor.
+Added some sound types to the sound list for score events in endless tasks.

+Corrected alignment on "Import Pack" button in the Audio Pack Editor.